Soar-Development/soarchain-docs/docs/installation-guide/android-soarchain-mini-setup.md

 ### Earning Rewards

-Upon successful registration of your device, you will unlock the complete set of features offered by the Soarchain Connect app, and you'll begin to accumulate tMOTUS tokens.
+Upon successful registration of your device, you will unlock the complete set of features offered by the Soarchain Connect app, and you'll begin to accumulate tSOAR tokens.
 It's crucial to note the following:

 To earn rewards, you must: